matheusfillipe/gcstui/README.md

 Loading buckets or the inital listing for the first time can take a long time to cache.
 You can create an initial cache of everything with: `gstui -a`.

+The first picker is for selecting the bucket and the second is for selecting the blob to download.

 # Development

 Be free to submit a PR.
 Check the formatting with flake8 and for new features try to write tests.